BayardRock/MITIE-Dot-Net/README.md

 # Common Issues

-Getting a BadImageFormat exception on load?
-Make sure you're building in 64-bit mode.
+- BadImageFormat exception on load: Make sure you're building in 64-bit mode.

+- "Binary Relation Detector could not be loaded" when you try to open a binary relations model: Try to open it again, I'm not sure why but this seems to randomly fail.

 # License